IBM/automation-integration-platform/README.md

 ##### Configure Storage
+###### Deploying RookNFS Server on IBM Cloud, Azure & AWS
+In Cloud Pak for Integration v2022.2.1, IBM introduced the support for deploying Rook NFS server which would facilitate the deployment of PlatformNavigator using the underlying RWO (ReadWriteOnce) storage.
+The instruction provided in https://www.ibm.com/docs/en/cloud-paks/cp-integration/2022.2?topic=ui-deploying-platform-rwo-storage is automated in this integration-automation asset.
+⚠️`IMPORTANT: Please be noted.
+Use this storage in case of PoC/PoTs/Demos.
+Leverage IBM ODF or Portworx for real customer engagement.` ⚠️
+If you decided to use this, move on to `Set up the Runtime Environment` section.
 ###### Deploying on IBM Cloud (Portworx or ODF)

 1. Provide the IBM Cloud API Key for the target IBM Cloud account as the value for `TF_VAR_ibmcloud_api_key`